Redzwinger/NEAT-AI-for-Ping-Pong/README.md

 Created a NeuroEvolution of Augmented Topologies AI for a basic Ping Pong Game in Python

 Used a pre-existing python Ping Pong game and added a NEAT Network to it

+The NEAT AI.py is the main program others are dependencies.